 Entrance driveway is on the east side of U.S. Route 1 in Warfield, Virginia, 6.8 miles north of its intersection with Route 46 (Christanna Highway).

 Ebenezer Academy Park is open visitors 9 a.m. to 6 p.m.

 The school building no longer stands; the site is a quiet commemorative interpretive park.
 The school building outline is marked by the foundation stones with a memorial obelisk at its center.
 Plans are to provide more extensive interpretive signage.
 Funds and information are needed.
 Further research is desired on former students, the building appearance, and additional information on the Ebenezer Greys a local infantry unit of the Confederate Army.

-In 2008, in order to preserve this architectural and historical gem, the Foundation purchased the Rev. Dromgoole house and 16 acres The long term goal is to preserve and restore the house and grounds and to add a structure for meetings and retreats in this quiet natural setting.
-The house will serve as the focal point and visitors will be able to watch progress as the house slowly undergoes restoration.
-The house reconstruction and research into the life and times of the Dromgoole family can serve as a tool for teaching and study.
+In 2008, in order to preserve this architectural and historical gem, the Foundation purchased the Rev. Dromgoole house and 16 acres.
+The long- term goal is to preserve and restore the house and grounds and to add a structure for meetings and retreats in this quiet natural setting.
+The house will serve as the focal point.
+Visitors will be able to watch progress as the house slowly undergoes restoration.